Affirmation, Aim, Angel, Anger, Anoint, Anthropomorphism

 to anoint [ < Old French enoindre < Latin inunguere < in- (on) + unguere (to smear, apply ointment) ] To apply oil onto someone.

 When the ancients wanted to heal a wound, they poured or daubed oil onto it.
 Oil then became a symbol of God's healing powers, and anointment became a sign of trust that God heals.
-It is still a practice among some Christian churches to anoint the sick with oil, as found in James 5:14-15.
+It is still a practice among some Christian churches to anoint the sick with oil, as found in .
 From there, oil became a symbol of other powers of God.
 A chosen person would be anointed to mark their being given special authority by God, including authority to govern.
 The word 'Mashiach' or 'Messiah' refers to the ultimate One who was chosen to make the ultimate rescue of God's people; the Greek word for this is 'Christ'.
 Christians hold that this Anointed One was Jesus of Nazareth.
-At baptism God 'anoints' each Christian with the Holy Spirit; we then belong to God.
-The Spirit then teaches us what is needed.
+At baptism with the ; we then belong to God.
+The Spirit then what is needed.

 There is also a specialized use of the term 'anointing' by Pentecostalist and Charismatic believers.
 When someone is said to be 'anointed', it means that the Spirit 'pours' onto them like oil -- that is, the person has been given special power/authority by the Holy Spirit to work with the Spirit in accomplishing the task at hand.
 The 'anointing' shows itself when the beneficial task is done well and is extraordinarily effective.
 The 'anointed' person(s) or their activity is then said to be operating 'in the Spirit' and 'outside of themselves'.
 (In some less-careful circles, 'anointed' has been dumbed down to mean 'good', even if there's no other reason to think that the Spirit might be involved rather than skill or knack.)